top of page

 Bleeding

 At home, there may be times when you notice increased bleeding.
 This may occur when you stand up or go to the toilet.
-This is due to pooling of blood in the vagina from lying down which then becomes noticeable upon standing due to the influence of gravity.
-If the bleeding is very heavy, i.e., you need to change a sanitary towel (pad) with blood clots every 15 minutes for more than an hour, you need to go to the Emergency Room in CUMH.
+This is due to the pooling of blood in the vagina from lying down, which then becomes noticeable upon standing due to gravity.

-Some women will experience pain associated with their miscarriage.
+Some will experience pain associated with their miscarriage.
 The level of pain can vary, ranging from a dull ache to strong abdominal cramping.
 Many women describe it as a strong period pain, but others experience much more severe pain.
 This pain may or may not be associated with vaginal bleeding.
 You might also experience dizziness due to this pain and/or the level of bleeding.

 If the pain is very severe, and not responding to over-the-counter pain relief such as paracetamol or ibuprofen, you may need to go to the Emergency Room in CUMH.